Managing Projects

 Viewing All Projects

-The Sonar Projects page displays information about all projects in your organization.
+The Sonar Projects page displays the status of all projects in your organization, as follows:

 Adding a Project